penguinboots/lightBnB/README.md

     * `views_manager.js` manages which components appear on screen.
     * `components` contains all of the individual html components.
 They are all created using jQuery.
 * `sass` contains all of the sass files.
-* `server` contains all of the server side and database code.
+* `server` contains all of the server side code.
   * `server.js` is the entry point to the application.
 This connects the routes to the database.
   * `apiRoutes.js` and `userRoutes.js` are responsible for any HTTP requests to `/users/something` or `/api/something`.
+  * `db` contains database code.
-  * `database.js` is responsible for all queries to the database.
+    * `/db/database.js` is responsible for all queries to the database.
     * `/db/index.js` contains structure for all database interactions.

 ## Database Organization